 So why not book yourself a short holiday, escape the pressures of everyday life and spend some time recharging your batteries in Derby.
 For the visitor, a wide range of accommodation is available in Derby, from 5 star hotels to excellent and friendly Guest Houses.

 See Derby Accommodation for places to stay in Derby City Centre.

 Derby has much to attract the visitor with its excellent shopping facilities, the Intu Centre attracting hundreds of thousands of visitors from both within and outside the county.
 The Cathedral Quarter is also a popular area with an upmarket mix of quality, independent niche retailers, cafes, restaurants and bars.

 Derby has musuems, galleries and has a growing reputation on the national cultural scene.
 The Derby Art Gallery contains a brilliant collection of paintings by the Derby born Joseph Wright.
 The Derby Quad opposite Derby Council House provides the city with a building where audiences and users can participate and engage in a variety of art forms.
-The cinema in the Westfield Centre has
+The cinema in the Intu Centre has

 12 screens, providing 2,600 seats.